FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/webauthn-explained.md

 Each type of authenticator has a shared private key.
 This key is totally separate from private keys used for the authentication and registration ceremonies, which are tied to individual websites.
 The corresponding public key is stored in a public metadata registry.
 Here's the [FIDO alliance metadata service](https://fidoalliance.org/metadata/).

-With attestation, you ask the authenticator create a signature with the common private key, and then verify it with the public key from the registry.
+With attestation, you ask the authenticator to create a signature with the common private key, and then verify it with the public key from the registry.

 This way, you can verify only the holder of the private key could have created that signature.
 Which means you know that the authenticator is of the corresponding type.

 Attestation has some problems.
 The spec alludes to privacy concerns.
 You don't really know whether authenticators can provide this proof of lineage.
 In general, this is an enterprise use case.

 However, the metadata registry has more than the public keys used for attestation.
-Information such as the capabilities each authenticator supports and whether or not a authenticator might be deprecated because of security issues are included.
+It includes information such as the capabilities each authenticator supports and whether or not an authenticator might be deprecated because of security issues.

 Here is one example of a registry entry.